SuperNewRoles/SuperNewRoles/READMEs/README_en.md

 ### Game Settings
 | Name | Description
 |----------|:-------------:|
-| You can set whether you can kill mad positions or not.
+| Can Kill a Neutral | You can set whether you can kill the third camp.
+| Can Kill a Lovers |You can set whether Lovers can be killed.
+| Can Kill a MadRole |You can set whether you can kill MAD & FRIENDS positions.
-| The maximum number of kills for a meeting sheriff.
+| Maximum number of Meeting Sheriff kills | The maximum number of kills for a meeting sheriff.
-| You can set whether multiple kills are allowed in one meeting.
+| Can you get multiple kills in one meeting? | You can set whether multiple kills are allowed in one meeting.
 -----------------------
-## Nice Scientist
+## NiceScientist
 ### Crew camp
 By pressing the transparency button, <br>.
 You become invisible for a certain period of time.
 ### Game Settings
 | Name | Description
 |----------|:-------------:|
-| Cooldown | You can set the cooldown before the ability can be used.
+| Cool Time | You can set the cooldown before the ability can be used.
-| Duration | You can set the duration of the capability.
+| Duration Time | You can set the duration of the capability.
 -----------------------
-## Nice red hood
+## NiceRedRidingHood
 ### Crew camp
 If the person who kills you dies, you come back to life. <br> All positions are not displayed at the time of death
 ### Game Settings
 | Name | Description
 |----------|:-------------:|
-| maximum number of revivals | You can set the maximum number of revivals.
+| Maximum number of revives | You can set the maximum number of revivals.
 -----------------------
-## Mayer
+## Mayor
 ### Crew camp
 You can increase the number of your own votes. <br> SuperHostRoles support